 Learn more about the psychological aspects of problem solving

 Don’t be Afraid to Use Tools

 Wishful thinking is one of your first strategies for this because pretending to solve a problem, even an easier one, keeps you happy.
 It allows you to keep thinking about solving problems.
-Even delusion helps – deluding yourself into thinking that you’ve solved a problem actually allows you to solve it later because you can relax and be happy.
+Even delusion helps—deluding yourself into thinking that you’ve solved a problem allows you to solve it later because you can relax and be happy.
 Making yourself happy and confident, even if it’s through such a transparent thing as delusion, is fine.

-A corollary of wishful thinking is a very sensible idea, which I just call the “make it easier” strategy.
+A corollary of wishful thinking is a sensible idea, which we can simply call the “make it easier” strategy.
 The idea is completely common sense.
-If your problem is too hard, just make it easier by removing the hard part.
+If your problem is too hard, simply make it easier by removing the hard part.
 Either make the size smaller or remove an element that makes it hard.
 For example, if it involves square roots, remove them temporarily.

 What you should keep in mind is strategy and tactic is what makes someone a good problem solver, not the tools.
-Now, if you’ve never seen the Gaussian pairing tool, which Gauss used to sum the numbers from 1 to a 100, you are undoubtedly impressed.
-Gaussian pairing are quite clever, but they are tools and tools are just tricks.
+Now, if you’ve never seen the Gaussian pairing tool, which Gauss used to sum the numbers from 1-100, you are undoubtedly impressed.
+Gaussian pairing is quite clever, but they are tools and tools are just tricks.
 These are things that can be acquired.
 What you should keep in mind is that strategy and tactic are what makes someone a good problem solver, not the tools.

 Solving Problems with Creative Thinking

 Let’s look at a quickie, a problem that requires “think outside the box” thinking.